mbiplobe/mbiplobe/README.md

 ## 🔥 Projects

 ### 📱 [Weather App (Flutter)](https://github.com/mbiplobe/weather_in_mvvm_flutter)
-A real-time weather app with geolocation, Provider state management, and Clean Architecture.
+The Weather Forecaster application has been designed to provide users with the latest weather updates.
+I am serving as the Lead Developer for this project, responsible for overseeing the development of the application.
+The application is being developed using Flutter and follows the MVVM architectural pattern to ensure scalability, maintainability, and efficient code management.

-> 🛠 Flutter • Provider • MVVM • Geolocator • REST API
+> 🛠 Flutter • Provider • MVVM • Geolocator • Open Weather API

 ---

 ### 📦 [Flutter News App](https://github.com/mbiplobe/flutter_news_app.git)
 Android app for managing outlet inventory audits, integrated with Magento backend.
 A Flutter News Application built with MVVM architecture, the Repository Pattern, and Riverpod for state management.
 It features a Home page showing top news from NewsAPI.org, category-based browsing (Technology, Entertainment, Sports, Health, Business, etc.), and a smooth, responsive UI with animations, gestures, and dual themes (light/dark).
 The architecture ensures clean separation of concerns with a Repository layer for data access, ViewModels (via Riverpod) handling state and logic, and Views focused on UI rendering.
 Built with Flutter and powered by Dio/HTTP for API integration, the app is cross-platform, scalable, and designed for maintainability and future expansion.

-> 🛠 Flutter • Dart • Dependency Injection • Riverpod •Repository Pattern  • Firebase
+> 🛠 Flutter • Dart • Dependency Injection • Riverpod •Repository Pattern  • Firebase • News Api

 ---

 ### 🧾 [Health Care Mobile Apps (Flutter MVVM)](https://github.com/mbiplobe/flutter_healthcare_app)
 This application provides healthcare-related services, originally forked from the Healthcare Mobile App but extensively redesigned and restructured.
 Migrated from a basic Model-View (MV) to a robust Model-View-ViewModel (MVVM) architecture, it ensures better separation of concerns, improved testability, and easier maintenance.
 Built with Flutter, the project focuses on delivering a modern, efficient, and scalable healthcare platform with flexibility for future growth.

 > 🛠 Flutter • MVVM • Dart • Provider • Dependency Injection • Firebase • Repository Pattern • SQLite

 ---